Holywell, Cambridgeshire: The legends

 Legend has it that a young girl named Juliet committed suicide near the church in the time of Edward the Confessor.
 The story runs that she committed the act having been jilted in love by the local woodcutter, and was buried on the banks of the Ouse at the ferry crossing point in AD 1050.
 It is claimed the Old Ferry Boat Inn public house was built on top of her grave.
 A stone slab can be found within the pub, set into the floor on the south west side of the pub.

 A seance was conducted in the 1950s, during which the participants claim to have contacted the spirit of the young girl.
 During questioning, she apparently identified herself as Juliet Tewsley and that the local woodcutter was named Thomas Zoul.
 However, no Norman records have been found to support this claim.
 During a second seance the following year, the date moved forward to the 15th century.

-On the anniversary of her death, which is St. Patrick's day (17 March, according to tradition) her ghost is said to appear as a spectral figure slowly moving towards the river bank.
+On the anniversary of her death, which is Saint Patrick's Day (17 March, according to tradition) her ghost is said to appear as a spectral figure slowly moving towards the river bank.
 Occasionally the apparition has been witnessed within the Ferry Boat Inn, but this may relate to the themed evening hosted inside, and the alcoholic drink promotions of the night.
 Juliet's gravestone is preserved within the pub, but to walk on it is to invite serious ill-luck and drinks must be bought for all and sundry within should a visitor do so.
 A number of paranormal groups investigate the inn every 17 March, but evidence is generally inconclusive.